Improving Air Quality in Cities

 Using data to forecast air pollution across London and inform policy interventions

 Dr Damoulas and the team at the Alan Turing Institute have already developed an application programming interface to monitor London’s activity using the transport and road networks, and footfall in London.
-This interface is used by both TfL and the Greater London Authority to closely monitor busyness of the city’s streets and enable comparisons to normal levels of activity, supporting recovery from the COVID-19 pandemic.
+This interface is used by both TfL and the GLA to closely monitor busyness of the city’s streets and enable comparisons to normal levels of activity, supporting recovery from the COVID-19 pandemic.
 TfL uses the interface directly in their control room dashboard to understand busyness and dynamically manage roads, cycle lanes and pavements, accommodating social distancing measures.

 The same statistical approach has also begun to provide a detailed image of London’s air quality.
 An app in development will produce up-to-date and local air pollution forecasts for people walking, running or cycling through London.
 This will allow them to change their route and avoid the worst polluted areas.
-Authorities in London now have accurate means to incorporate new sources of data in their air quality and activity level analyses, to compare different strategies which combat air pollution and COVID-19 transmission.
+Local authorities in London now have accurate means to incorporate new sources of data in their air quality and activity level analyses, to compare different strategies which combat air pollution and COVID-19 transmission.
 Not only will this enable improved protection of public health, it will give better value for money in public spending and provide a better, safer course of action for the coronavirus pandemic.
 Warwick researchers are exploring the extension of the data-driven approaches system into further cities, including Newcastle and Sydney.